-While you can reheat the nuggets in the microwave, gluten free nuggets are best reheated in the oven.
+While you can reheat the nuggets in the microwave, gluten-free nuggets are best reheated in the oven or the air fryer.
 Place them on a baking sheet in a 325 F degree oven for 10 to 15 minutes or until heated through.

 If you enjoyed this recipe, please leave us a rating or a comment.
 It helps other wonderful people connect with our food.

 - 1 pound chicken breast, boneless and skinless